knxyzkn/react-browser-notifications/README.md

 # react-browser-notifications
-React component for the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API).
+React component for the [Javascript Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API).
 The Notifications API allows web pages to control the display of system notifications to the end user.
 These are outside the top-level browsing context viewport, so therefore can be displayed even when the user has switched tabs or moved to a different app.
 This component is supported in modern web browsers such as Chrome, Safari, Firefox, Opera, and Edge.

 ## Demo